Volunteer program in Kenya for interns and learners

 - There shall be some incentives on the total funds raised by the volunteer.

-Volunteers can organize for picnics, camping, hiking, boat ride, play tennis, football, visit tourist centers, beaches, swimming pools, shopping, basketball, and many more.
+Volunteers can organize picnics, camping, hiking, boat ride, play tennis, and football, visit tourist centres, beaches, swimming pools, shopping, basketball, and many more.

 English and Swahili

 For the most up-to-date weather forecast in Kenya, please visit The Weather Network (www.theweathernetwork.com).